michalmw/managamentApi/README.md

 example:
 - if you want have doc on "/app/docs"

-apiDocs: is only JSON File
+apiDocs: is only JSON File,
 swaggerUi: is documentation interface (interactive doc.)
 ```
 var defaultOptions = {